diogob/postgres-copy/README.md

 end
 ```

-The above extample will always change the value of the first column to "fixed string" before storing it into the database.
+The above example will always change the value of the first column to "fixed string" before storing it into the database.
 For each iteration of the block row receives an array with the same order as the columns in the CSV file.